Hannah's Desk

 What I Carry

 I think what draws me to Tunisia so strongly, despite having spent relatively little time there compared to the other places I’ve called home, is that it’s the place where the things I care about most intellectually first became real to me.
 Australia is where my curiosity began.
 Seattle is where I grew up.
 Los Angeles and Dublin are where I was educated.
-But Tunis is where I first stood inside the questions I study — where gender, religion, political power, and the gap between institutional frameworks and human experience stopped being subjects and became something I could see and hear and sit with.
+Tunis, however, is where I first stood inside the questions I study - where gender, religion, political power, and the gap between institutional frameworks and human experience stopped being subjects and became something I could see and hear and sit with.

 That matters more than the number of months I spent there.